To create a new Material, use Project View context menu.from the main menu or the

 You can select which Shader you want any particular Material to use.
 Simply expand the Scene, you will see your property changes applied to the object in real-time.drop-down in the Inspector, and choose your new Shader.
 The Shader you choose will dictate the available properties to change.
 The properties can be colors, sliders, textures, numbers, or vectors.
 If you have applied the Material to an active object in the

 There are two ways to apply a Texture to a property.

-In addition to the main game object shaders, there are a number of other categories for specialised purposes:-
+In addition to the Standard Shader, there are a number of other categories of built-in shaders for specialised purposes:

 To be more specific, a Shader defines:

 A Material defines: